Financial Aid for Law Students

 Applicants will be notified of the outcome via email by end November.
 The decision of the Student Awards Committee of SUSS is final and binding, and no reason will be given for the non-selection of unsuccessful candidates.
 No appeal will be entertained.

-Choo Swee Tong Study Award
+Choo Swee Tong Study Awards

 The Choo Swee Tong Study Award aims to provide financial assistance to deserving current students in the Bachelor of Laws and Juris Doctor programmes offered by the Singapore University of Social Sciences (SUSS).